The Truth About Aloe Vera for Dogs

-Any time you have gotten a sunburn, you have probably turned to aloe for relief.
-But for many dog lovers and pet parents, aloe as an ingredient raises a red flag.
+Any time you have had a sunburn, you have probably turned to aloe vera for relief.
+Once you place it on your skin, you can almost immediately feel the relief.
+But, for many dog lovers and pet parents, aloe as an ingredient raises a red flag.
+That’s because there are misconceptions that the plant in its entirety is toxic, but that’s not the case.

 If you take a bite from a raw aloe plant, it can be harmful to both dogs and people (not to mention, the barbed leaves will leave you with more than a few cuts in your mouth).
-That is because the aloe leaves have three parts.
+In order to fully understand where aloe is not helpful, and where it can become therapeutic, it’s important to know the aloe leaves have three parts.
+Each part serves its own purpose, and there is one part, in particular, that is of interest to us (for humans, dogs, cats, and other animals) for medicinal purposes.

 The rind of the plant is usually barbed and has no nutritional value — you can think of it as the skin of the plant.
 Directly under the rind is a yellow layer called aloe latex, which contains saponins that can be potentially harmful.
 Aloe latex contains a chemical called aloin.
 Aloe latex can cause skin irritation in anyone with a latex allergy, and aloin can be used as a laxative.
 In fact, people use aloin on themselves and their pets in small doses for diet cleanses.